felipe0703/INFO175-TheRealVerde/data/Especificacion.md

 // Consulta entrega tiempo promedio, intentos incorrectos, tipo de topico de las cuatro Actividades

-select avg(durationseconds) as tiempo_promedio , count(attemptno) as intentos, applabel, topicname
+select avg(durationseconds) as tiempo_promedio , count(attemptno) as intentos, applabel as actividades, topicname as topicos from activity_traces
-from activity_traces
 where (durationseconds>0 and appid > 0)
 group by topicname,applabel